atgreen/s2i-confd/README.md

 [confd](http://www.confd.io/) services.
 But what does that even mean?  confd is not a language runtime, right??

-confd watches key/value stores for changes, and updates local config files based on a templating scheme.
+confd watches key/value stores for changes and updates local config files based on a templating scheme.
 Supported key/value stores include [etcd](https://coreos.com/etcd/), [consul](https://www.consul.io/),